Vikings lose Cousins to COVID list before game vs. Packers - KRDO

 AP Pro Football Writer

 The Minnesota Vikings have placed quarterback Kirk Cousins on the COVID-19 reserve list.
 The big blow comes two days before their most important game of the season at Green Bay.
 Cousins is unvaccinated.
-Even if he’s asymptomatic, he wouldn’t be able to return in time to face the Packers.
-The NFL recently reduced the required quarantine period to five days.
-The Vikings are 7-8.
-They are one game out of the last wild-card spot in the NFC.
-Sean Mannion is in line to start for Minnesota on Sunday night at Lambeau Field.
+Even if he’s asymptomatic, there’s not enough time to clear him to play.
+Sean Mannion will start for the Vikings.
+Many teams began getting players back after a holiday surge, but an outbreak has ravaged Denver’s roster.
+The Broncos scrubbed their regular practice for the second straight day after wide receiver Jerry Jeudy and outside linebacker Bradley Chubb were among the latest to land on COVID-19 reserve.